Ibizugbe/Todo-list-vanillaJS/README.md

 # To Do List

-> This software is used to monitor and manage your tasks.
+> A "To-do list" is a tool that helps to organize your daily activities.
+It lists the tasks you need to get done.
+You can add, edit and it also allows you to check them when they are completed.

 ## Built With